pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 // the resulting attributes are. type ResourceClaimStatus struct {
 	// DriverName is a copy of the driver name from the ResourceClass at
 	// the time when allocation started.
-It's necessary to support
+It's necessary to enable usage
-	// deallocation when the class gets deleted before a claim.
+	// of the claim by kubelet in case that the ResourceClass got
+	// removed in the meantime.
+It also helps the resource driver
+	// to determine whether it needs to handle a claim that got
+	// marked for deletion.
 	DriverName string

 	// Scheduling contains information that is only relevant while the